up2moon/macos-bof-demo/README.md

 ## 📄 Project Overview

-This repository contains the code and materials for the report titled “Exploiting Buffer Overflows on Apple M-Series Macs,” which demonstrates a proof-of-concept exploit on a vulnerable C program running on macOS (AArch64, Apple Silicon).
+This repository contains the code accompanying the report _Exploiting Buffer Overflows on Apple M-Series Macs_.
+It implements a proof-of-concept exploit on a vulnerable C program running on macOS (AArch64, Apple Silicon).

-The exploit showcases:
+The exploit demonstrates:

 - Stack-based buffer overflow
 - Format string vulnerability